cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 **Trimmomatic** is a java tool for performing a range of trimming tasks on Illumina paired end and single end read data.
 The manual can be found [here](https://github.com/usadellab/Trimmomatic/blob/main/README.md).

-Go back to the overrepresented sequences module of FastQC.
+Go back to the *Overrepresented sequences* module of FastQC.
 This is where FastQC would tell you if a significant proportion (>1%) of your reads are contaminated with adapter sequences.
 As you can see from the *Possible Source* column, FastQC has found a number of reads contaminated with different Illumina primer and adapter sequences, so we will run Trimmomatic to remove them.

-Trimmomatic needs a fasta file containing the sequences you want to trim from your data; this can be created by using fasta files provided that contain the standard Illumina adapter and primer sequences or it can be customised.
-In this case we will use the prepared `primers_adapters.fa` file that contains the sequences indicated in FastQC and their reverse complement sequences.
+Trimmomatic needs a fasta file containing the sequences you want to trim from your data; this can be created by using fasta files [provided](https://github.com/usadellab/Trimmomatic/tree/main/adapters) that contain the standard Illumina adapter and primer sequences or it can be customised.
+In this case we will use the file I prepared `primers_adapters.fa` that contains the sequences indicated in FastQC and their reverse complement sequences.

 for lane1
 ```